Hearing Instrument Specialist

 - Students arriving late to write tests will not be granted an extended time for writing.
 The test must be completed within the scheduled timeframe.

 - Be sure to follow the directions accurately for completion of the Scantron General Purpose Answer Sheet.
-Students will be responsible for their own errors and the Scantron Answer Sheet will not be hand-marked.
+Students will be responsible for their own errors.

 - Accommodations in the examination procedure are made by Accessibility Services for students, as prescribed.
 No dictionary or any other accommodation will be made for ESL students.